Elinor Florence, Author

 The chips (never called fries) are also fresh and flavourful.
 (What we call potato chips, they call “crisps” in Scotland.)
 The potatoes or tatties (pronounced totties) are also very appetizing.

-My tiny side dish here was “mushy peas” which tasted like fresh peas, but had the consistency of pea soup.
+My tiny side dish here was “mushy peas” which tasted like fresh peas, but with the consistency of pea soup.
 Thank goodness I asked for one piece of fish rather than two, as the portions are so generous.
 Across the table, my husband is enjoying a fish burger and chips dipped in mayonnaise, always offered as an alternative to ketchup.

 * * * * *